 Annual “star” event: Hidden Hollow Star Party, usually in September

-Public Viewing Nights: First Saturday of each month, March through November (weather permitting); Also at Lowe-Volk Park north of Galion and west of Crestline on the Fourth Saturday of each month (more information here)
+Public Viewing Nights: First Saturday of each month, March through November (weather permitting); Also at Lowe-Volk Park north of Galion and west of Crestline on the Fourth Saturday of each month (more information here) NOTE: All Public Viewing Nights are canceled for the remainder of 2020.

 Society meetings: First Saturday of each month, two hours before Public Viewing Night begins